|Return To The Office: News & Data Center

 - Location Policy: Hybrid

-- Office Visit Expectations: Three days per week, optional based on role
+- Office Visit Expectations: Three days per week

 - Office Space Footprint: Increasing